slobodin/software-renderer/README.md

 Here is simple software renderer.
-It means, that it doesn't use OpenGL or DirectX to perform rendering.
+It means, that it doesn't use OpenGL or DirectX to perform rendering (although, it's not a big problem to change software renderer with opengl).
 All that it use is tk gui library functions to put image block on a screen (window).

 Why software rendering?